-At the dedication ceremony, W. Averell Harriman stated, "It is a matter of pride that at the very time when people in some other countries are being jailed or executed for deviating from proscribed ways of thinking, we, in in this country, have established this meeting place where differences of opinion can be explored in complete freedom.”
+In 1951, Arden House was given to Columbia University by W. Averell Harriman.
+At the dedication ceremony, he said, "It is a matter of pride that at the very time when people in some other countries are being jailed or executed for deviating from proscribed ways of thinking, we, in in this country, have established this meeting place where differences of opinion can be explored in complete freedom.”

 Legacy cities are places that have changed dramatically since the mid-20th century.
-Older, formerly-industrial urban areas primarly in the Midwest and Northeasy, legacy cities have experienced significant population loss and must face the challenges associated with vacant properties and diminished resources.
+Older, formerly-industrial urban areas primarily in the Midwest and Northeast, legacy cities have experienced significant population loss and are facing the challenges associated with vacant properties and diminished resources.

-The American Assembly, through the Legacy Cities Partnership, seeks to advance public policy discussion around this unique set of 50 cities that struggle to find their footing in the new economy.
+The American Assembly works to advance public policy discussion around this unique set of fifty cities through the Legacy Cities Partnership project.

-Despite very real challenges, legacy cities also have real assets — from strong cultural fabric to abundant historic architecture — that serve local communities and strengthen them as centers of their metropolitan regions.
-Many are now becoming hubs of innovation, as legacy city leaders find new and creative solutions to the challenges at hand.
+Despite real challenges, legacy cities also have numerous assets — from strong cultural fabric to abundant historic architecture — that serve local communities and strengthen them as centers of their metropolitan regions.
+Many legacy cities are becoming hubs of innovation, as leaders develop new, cross-cutting solutions to the challenges at hand.